Umoren/graphqlbook-store/README.md

 # graphqlbook-store
-Built a book store app with GraphQL API running on Hasura.io Engine and Apollo GraphQl.
+Built a book store app with GraphQL API running on Hasura.io Engine and Vue Apollo Client.

 ## Installation
 ```